intel/zephyr.js/README.md

 `<variant>` is either `debug` or `release`.
 This is specified the same as the Zephyr target by passing in `VARIANT=` when running `make`.
 The default is release.

+Note.
+To build on Mac OSX using BOARD=linux, see instructions in the next section.

 What makes the linux target convenient is that a JS script does not have to be bundled with the final executable.
 By default `samples/HelloWorld.js` will be